Logiqx/gps-details/docs/devices/garmin/developer/suitable-sports.md

 | SPORT_WINDSURFING | 43    |
 | SPORT_KITESURFING | 44    |

-Note: The sport used for the activity recording is automatically saved to the FIT.
+Note: The sport used for the activity recording is automatically saved to the FIT and it will persist, even if the activity type is subsequently changed in Garmin Connect.